 By Jim Fusco:

 Here’s a great tune from the Beach Boys, originally sung by the legendary Carl Wilson (written mostly by Brian).
 Good Timin’ is one of those gems that clocks in at just over 2 minutes.
 But, so do many of the Beach Boys’ hit songs.
 Of course, most of those I’m talking about came out in the early 60s.
-“Good Timin'” is from 1980, off of the “Keepin’ the Summer Alive”.
+“Good Timin'” is from 1980, off of the “Keepin’ the Summer Alive”. (**EDIT: no it’s not!
+It’s from “L.A.
+(Light Album) in 1979!
+But the whole original post is about “Keepin’ the Summer Alive”, so I’ll keep the rest of the original post intact. 😃).
 It’s not the best album of all time, but it holds some serious sentimental value with me.

 You see, every year on the last day of school, we would get picked up from school in my dad’s 1990 Camaro.
 He’d pull up to the school, blasting “Keeping the Summer Alive”.
 It was the sure-fire way to know that summer was here!
 So, I associate this album with being extremely happy and that great times were ahead.
 So, even though I know “Keeping the Summer Alive” isn’t the Beach Boys’ best album, I still love it.
 I’ll be doing many acoustic cover songs off of that album in the future.